david-hernandez/drupal8-oop/08-Explaining-namespacing/README.md

 This needs explaining.
 If you look at any Drupal module you will notice that all these classes are in a directory called `src`.
 But, you're thinking, that isn't in the namespace.
 This is one of those conventions.
-It is common convention fo PHP applications to put their source files in a `src` directory.
+It is common convention for PHP applications to put their source files in a `src` directory.
 While the autoloader doesn't explicitly require it, Drupal does.

 In the previous step that talked about the autoloader, I looked at Drupal's `index.php` file and showed the line where